mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

   geom_jitter(aes(col = genre), alpha = .2)
 ```

 Let's compare the non-metric versus the metric MDS solution.
+You can see that the metric solution a 'chasm' between two sets, while the non-metric option looks more like a sphere.
+If you compare the continuity between the "Drama, Romance" and the "Comedy, Drama, Romance" categories, the non-metric version seems more logical than the metric version, which seems to make sense.
+So doing a non-metric MDS for non interval data, does get you a more optimal MDS solution.

 {:refdef: style="text-align: center;"}
 <a href="/_pages/tutorials/mds/mds-metric-vs-nonmetric.png" target="_blank">